LukasFratzl/TurboSequence/README.md

 * Level Of Details
 * Multi-Mesh-Character Animations
 * Blueprint Support
-* Hybrid Animation Mode between UE System and TS System
+* Hybrid Animation Mode between the UE System and the TS System
 * Add Instances
 * Remove instances
 * Per Instance Custom Data

 ## Limits
- * Blueprint only projects are not supported.
+ * Blueprint-only projects are not supported.
  * A Blueprint API Exists, but I highly recommend using the C++ API because it's so much faster.
- * Only Windows and Linux is supported, Not IOS and Android and Mac.
+ * Only Windows and Linux are supported, Not IOS and Android or Mac.

 ## Quick Start Guide

 1. Download Turbo Sequence
 2. Install Turbo Sequence in your UE project in the Plugin Folder
 3. Open the Feature Demo Map and press Play
-4. Navigate the Wiki to get started with the API
+4. Navigate to the Wiki to get started with the API

 #### Download Turbo Sequence: